mattdesl/dictionary-of-colour-combinations/README.md

 ## Converting from Source

-If you wish to convert the CMYK values to RGB/LAB/HEX with a different profiles, you can do the following with Python:
+If you wish to convert the CMYK values to RGB/LAB/HEX with different colour profiles, you can do the following with Python:

 ```sh
 pip3 install -r requirements.txt